 Reasonable suspicion testing.
 Whenever a supervisor has reason to believe a subordinate is under the influence of alcohol or drugs the supervisor may require the subordinate to undergo testing.
 The department head determining reasonable suspicion shall not supervise or participate in testing procedures.
 Reasonable suspicions shall be grounded upon observable facts relating to the appearance or odor of the employee, the motor skills or speech of the employee, the physical inability of the employee to do his/her job assignments, or the facts surrounding an incident involving an employee in the performance of a job assignment.

 Post-accident.
 City employees will be given drug tests within 12 hours and alcohol tests within two hours of any on-the-job accident.

 Testing procedure.
-Alcohol and drug testing procedures shall conform to those required by federal regulations governing the testing mandated by the Department of Transportation (49 CFR 42).
+All alcohol and drug testing procedures shall conform to those mandated by 49 CFR 40 and 49 CFR 382.

 It shall be the duty of all City employees to comply with and to assist in carrying into effect the provisions of the City's ordinances and policies.
 No regular employee shall be disciplined except for violation of established ordinances and policies, and such discipline shall be in accordance with procedures established herein.

 It is the duty of every employee to attempt to correct any faults in his/her performance when called to his attention and to make every effort to avoid conflict with the City's ordinances and policies.

 It is the duty of every supervisor to discuss and document improper or inadequate performance with the employee in order to correct the deficiencies and to avoid the need to exercise disciplinary action.

 Discipline should, whenever possible, be of an increasingly progressive nature, the step of progression being: A) documented warning; B) demotion; C) suspension; and D) termination.
 However, there will be circumstances when immediate termination may be appropriate.